-The Spring 2013 Commencement (graduation) ceremonies will be held on Saturday, May 11, 2013, in the Gymnasium on the Southern Polytechnic State University campus (Location S2 on the Campus Map).
+The Fall 2013 Commencement (graduation) ceremonies will be held on Saturday, December 14, 2013, at 10:00 am and 2:00pm in the Gymnasium on the Southern Polytechnic State University campus (Location S2 on the Campus Map).
 The following is intended mainly for candidates for graduation, their families, and friends.

 Family and Friends

 There is no limit on the number of family and friends you may invite to the commencement